alxers/book_of_proof/11_chapter.md

 1) R is reflexive, xRx for all x in R since x have the same parity.
 2) R is symmetric, xRy => yRx, x and y have the same parity.
 3) R is transitive, if xRy and xRz, then xRz.

+.10.
+Suppose A != empty_set.
+Since empty_set set_in A x A, the set R = empty_set is a relation on A. Is R reflexive?
+Symmetric?
+Transitive?
+If a property does not hold, say why.
+1) R is not reflexive, it's not true that for all x in A, xRx.